What is a Transistor

 What Is A Transistor

-which is a fundamental component in almost all electronic devices.
+A Transistor is an semiconductor which is a fundamental component in almost all electronic devices.
 Transistors are often said to be the most significant invention of the 20th Century.
-Transistors have many uses including switching, voltage/current regulation, and amplification - all of which are useful in renewable energy
+Transistors have many uses including switching, voltage/current regulation, and amplification - all of which are useful in renewable energy applications.

 How do Transistors Work

-Therefore, a small input current of electricity to the Base leads to a large flow of electricity from the Collector to the Emitter.
+Therefore, a small amount of water poured into B leads to a large volume of water flowing from C to E. Returning to electricity and transistors, a small input current of electricity to the Base leads to a large current flow of electricity from the Collector to the Emitter.